Simple Remedies for Twitching Shoulder Blade

 Besides consuming water, make sure to eat enough of the following nutrients if you wish to prevent spasms.

-1. Sodium: This mineral balances fluid in your body, thus it is not uncommon if you crave salt after a vigorous work-out.
-Eating foods which contain sodium, such as celery, can help.
+Sodium: This mineral balances fluid in your body, thus it is not uncommon if you crave salt after a vigorous work-out.
+Eating foods that contain sodium, such as celery, can help.

-3. Magnesium: Magnesium is important for your muscles to relax.
-Eat plenty of spinach, nuts, lentils, whole grains, bananas and yoghurt to keep your muscles relaxed.
+Magnesium: Magnesium is important for your muscles to relax.
+Eat plenty of spinach, nuts, lentils, whole grains, bananas and yogurt to keep your muscles relaxed.

 Potassium: Muscle formation is boosted with potassium.
 Beans, leafy vegetables, bananas, salmon and mushrooms are good for your muscles.

 Muscle twitching has many everyday causes that are not serious.
 People can easily treat these causes at home and prevent them through specific lifestyle changes.
 Some causes of muscle twitching are more serious, but these conditions are mostly rare.

 Looking for a health expert around you?
 Medikoe is an online platform that allows you to search and connect with the most qualified and experienced doctors near you.
 Have a query related to health?
 Get it answered for free within 24 hours only at Medikoe.